Red Dead Redemption 2 gets a launch trailer

-The launch trailer for Red Dead Redemption 2 dropped on Thursday, giving us one last look at the game before its release.
+The launch trailer for Red Dead Redemption 2 dropped on Thursday, giving us one last look at the game ahead of its release on PlayStation 4 and Xbox One.

 Red Dead Redemption 2 arrives on Oct.
 26.